vgez/Assignments-DD2437-Artificial-Neural-Networks/README.md

 ### Assignment 1

-This assignment focused on feed-forward architectures and the backpropagation algorithm.
-Implementing backpropagation from scratch gave a deep understanding of the algorithm and its inner workings.
+This assignment focused on _feed-forward architectures_ and the _backpropagation algorithm_.
 Both classification and regression tasks were performed.

 ### Assignment 2

-In this assignment, the focus was on RBF-networks, Self-organising Maps and Competitive Learning.
-It was interesting to be introduced to a completely new learning paradigm, and using non-labeled real-world data to perform unsupervised tasks.
+In this assignment, the focus was on _RBF-networks_, Self-organising Maps and _Competitive Learning_, using non-labeled real-world data to perform unsupervised tasks.

 ### Assignment 3

 Here the focus was on Hopfield Networks.
-A rather outdated network architecture, but nonetheless interesting to study and implement.
-Many aspects of the Hopfield Network were experimented with, such as the Energy function, sparse patterns and distortion resistance.
+Many aspects of the Hopfield Network were experimented with, such as the _Energy function_, _sparse patterns_ and _distortion resistance_.

 ### Assignment 4

-In the final assignment, focus was on deep neural networks and more specifically Restricted Boltzmann Machines (RBMs) and Deep Belief Nets (DBNs).
-Image recognition tasks were performed on both architectures.
-Greedy layer-wise pretraining was explored on the DBNs, consisting of stacked RBM architectures.
-The generation task was also explored using Gibbs sampling.
+In this assignment focus was on _deep neural networks_, specifically Restricted Boltzmann Machines (RBMs) and Deep Belief Nets (DBNs).
+Image recognition tasks were performed on both architectures. _Greedy layer-wise pretraining_ was explored on the DBNs, consisting of stacked RBM architectures.
+The generation task was also explored using _Gibbs sampling_.

-More details available in the <a href="https://github.com/vgez/Assignments-DD2437-Artificial-Neural-Networks/tree/main/Assignment%20Reports">assignment reports</a>
+More details available in the <a href="https://github.com/vgez/Assignments-DD2437-Artificial-Neural-Networks/tree/main/Assignment%20Reports">assignment reports</a>.